jeff4/bionotes.github.io/_history/e1-sus.md

 ## Table of Contents
-* Forward to the French Edition p.1
+* Forward to the French Edition - p.
+1
-* Preface to the First German Edition p.5
+* Preface to the First German Edition - p.
+5
-* Preface to the Fourth German Edition p.9
+* Preface to the Fourth German Edition - p.
+9
-* Introduction to the English Edition p.11
+* Introduction to the English Edition - p.
+11
-* Main Text p.37
+* Main Text - p.
+37
-* Chapter 1 p.
+* Chapter 1 - p.
 39
-* Chapter 2 p.
+* Chapter 2 - p.
 55
-* Chapter 3 p.
+* Chapter 3 - p.
 65

 ## Chapter 1
 * p.
 39. Two main ideas: (1) class antagonism between proprietors and non-proprieters and (2) 'anarchy in production'.